Nguyenson54X/basher/README.md

 # Basher

-Basher is a CLI AI Agent that interacts with the OpenAI model for executing and generating responses based on user input.
+Basher is a CLI AI Agent that interacts with the OpenAI-compatible LLM API for executing coding tasks.

 ## Installation